dipeshtimilsina/XMLTraining/README.md

-#This is a XML practice tutorial
+#This is a XML practice tutorial for ultimate begineers
 # XMLTraining